mockoon/mockoon.com/content/docs/latest/mockoon-data-files/sharing-mock-api-files.md

 ### Use a mock API with the CLI

-Before v1.16.0 and CLI's v1.2.0, the latter was only compatible with export files.
-Since v1.2.0, the CLI is also directly [compatible with environment files](https://github.com/mockoon/cli#use-a-mockoon-environment-file-preferred-method).
+The CLI is directly [compatible with environment files](https://github.com/mockoon/cli#use-your-mocks-in-the-cli).
+After locating your environment file, you run them with the CLI using the following command: `mockoon-cli start -d ./path-to-file/environment-data-file.json`.